-CO 3: Demonstrate the geometrical meaning of a differential equation & the orthogonal trajectories.
+CO 3: Understand concept of Exact Differential Equations and demonstrate the geometrical meaning of a differential equation & orthogonal trajectories

-CO 4: Manage to solve the problem related to series solution of differential equations like Bessel and Legendre equation by Power series method.
+CO 4: Understand the concept of linear differential equation with constant and variable coefficients and to apply in a wide variety of disciplines like Bio, Eco, Physics and Engineering.
+Manage to solve the problem related to series solution of differential equations like Bessel and Legendre equation by Power series method.